rodrigobaron/site/pages/posts/quick-deploy.md

 ## Ending

-So I hope you enjoy the [project](https://github.com/rodrigobaron/quick-deploy) and it can be useful for you, I see it could be potentially awesome tool to engineers and scientists have in the workflow speeding up the proof of concept and production machine learning models.
-Feel free to reach me or the project for more details or contributions, happy hacking 🙂
+So I hope you enjoy the [project](https://github.com/rodrigobaron/quick-deploy) and it can be useful for you, I see it as an awesome tool to engineers and scientists have in their workflow speeding up the proof of concept and production machine learning models deployment.
+Feel free to reach me or the project for more details or contributions, happy hacking 🙂.